-- Find the small rectangular metal plates affixed with Allen screws. - There are four chamber cover plates in total, two on each side of the stove behind the side panels. - These plates are located on the left and right sides of the burn chamber.
+- Find the small rectangular metal plates affixed with 2 wing nuts or Allen screws. - There are two chamber cover plates in total, one on each side of the stove behind the side panels. - These plates are located on the lower left and lower right sides of the burn chamber.